 Montcalm County’s resource recovery coordinator is getting more resources to do his job.
 Jacob Rytlewski recently asked the Montcalm County Finance & Personnel Committee to increase his hourly wage from $17 to $19 per hour.

-Read The Daily News funeral notices for May 7, 2013
+Read The Daily News Funeral Notices for Thursday, Aug.
+1, 2013

 Last week in this column we discussed the impact of the summer break on students.
 One issue we touched on briefly was the importance of summer reading.
 Since then, I have reviewed some research about this topic that I would like to share.

 A Greenville High School student is still working to push the city of Greenville and Eureka Township to consider a non-discrimination ordinance after letters were written against his request.